 This chapter provides installation, configuration, and troubleshooting information for the Office Channel Unit - Dataport (OCU-DP) Cards.
 These are labeled as the OCU-DP 2, OCU-DP 5 and OCU-DP 10 Cards on their faceplate ejectors.
-This chapter also provides installation information for the OCU-DP port activation card, which is used on the OCU-DP 5 Card.

 The integrated access system uses OCU-DP cards to interface directly with Data Service Units/Channel Service Units (DSU/CSUs) supporting data traffic up to and including 64 kbps.
 A four-wire circuit can connect the OCU-DP card to a DSU/CSU up to four miles away.
 In the Switched 56 kbps mode, customers access the network on an as-needed basis via dial-up commands.
 The system must be equipped to provide -48 VDC power to fully support the OCU-DP card.